EducloudAI/AI-Integration-Framework/README.md

 ---

 ### 4. Natural Documentation Engine
 Documentation is generated automatically as teams answer structured questions while building any of the 35 components.
-No separate writing, no outdated documents — documentation becomes a natural, integrated part of the workflow.
+No separate writing, no outdated documents.
+Documentation becomes a natural, integrated part of the workflow.
 Every component is self‑describing, consistent and always up‑to‑date.

 ➡️ [Explore the Natural Documentation Engine](docs/documentation-engine)